Full name Christopher Rushworth

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 Rushworth's tally was a Durham record, surpassing Ottis Gibson's 80-wicket season in 2007.
-A hat-trick divided between two innings against Hampshire saw him join Steve Harmison as one of only two players to take hat-tricks for Durham in the Championship.
+A hat-trick divided between two innings against Hampshire saw him join Steve Harmison as one of only two players to achieve the feat for Durham in the Championship.

-Rushworth's rise helped Durham win the Championship in 2013 and, if most attention centred upon the tenacious talent of Graham Onions, he was an excellent foil, missing only one Championship game and taking 54 wickets at 22.25 runs apiece with his bustling fast-medium.
+His rise helped Durham win the Championship in 2013 and, if most attention centred upon the tenacious talent of Graham Onions, he was an excellent foil, missing only one game and taking 54 wickets at 22.25 runs apiece with his bustling fast-medium.